 Anything that is not an alphanumeric character in the SKU or another field may cause the CSV file to be rejected or as a result, you can get this:

-- Empty column name:
+- Empty column name/ Duplicate column name:

 The column name is a mandatory field.
 If you do not fill out this field, it will not be possible to perform mapping and therefore import the data.
 Each column name must be unique or it will be not possible to import it.

 - Importing other file formats instead of a .csv file: